-There is no greater joy in life than applying a soothing face mask and kicking back on the couch to binge-watch a Netflix show.
-Actually – scrap that – there are two ways this weekend situation could be improved: with a wine in your hand and a pal by your side.
+There is no greater joy in life than applying a soothing face mask and kicking back on the couch for a Netflix marathon.
+Actually – scrap that – there are two ways this weekend situation could be improved: with a wine in your hand and a BFF by your side.

-With hundreds, if not thousands, of Netflix shows to choose from, we are overwhelmed with choice when it comes to finding a new series to watch.
-Sometimes, when you’re presented with an abundance of choice, it’s best to go with the popular vote.
-Below, seven top-rated shows to watch next time you #NetflixAndMask.
+With hundreds, if not thousands, of Netflix shows to choose from, the endless scroll to find your next binge-worthy series can be a bit like finding a needle in a haystack.
+Sometimes, when you’re presented with an abundance of options, it’s best to go with the popular vote.
+So, here are five top-rated shows that won’t disappoint next time you want to #NetflixAndMask.

 You (Season 2)

 Netflix’s hit show, You, is BACK!
 Starring Penn Badgley (of Gossip Girl fame) as Joe Goldberg or rather Will Bettelheim.
 He’s new to LA and has sworn off love.
 But love, like murder, has a way of tracking you down.
 Like season 1, it is equal parts addictive and infuriating.

 Forking hell!
 Set in an after-life where you can’t swear but you can eat all the frozen yoghurt you want, the basic premise of The Good Place is simple: what happens if you end up in ‘heaven’ by mistake?
 That’s the reality Eleanor Shellstrop (Kristen Bell), a recently deceased and less-than-angelic human is faced with.
 Instead of coming clean to Michael (Ted Danson), the all-powerful architect, Eleanor seizes her chance to try and earn her place in The Good Place.